Differentially Private Learning with Adaptive Clipping: Experiments

 \section{Experiments}

+To empirically validate the approach, we examine the behavior of our algorithm on six of the public benchmark federated learning tasks defined by \citet{reddi2020adaptive}, which are to our knowledge the most realistic and representative publicly available federated learning tasks that exist to date.
+All six tasks are non-i.i.d. with respect to user partitioning: indeed with the exception of \cifar, the data is partitioned according to the actual human user who generated the data, for example the writer of the EMNIST characters or the Stack Overflow user who asked or answered a question.
+Table~\ref{table:datasets} (left) lists the characteristics of the datasets.

-To empirically validate the approach, we examine the behavior of our algorithm on six of the public benchmark federated learning tasks defined by \citet{reddi2020adaptive}.
-Two of the tasks derived from StackOverflow data (\sonwp and \solr) are ideal for DP research due to the very high number of users (342k) making it possible to train models with good user-level privacy without sacrificing accuracy.
-The other four tasks (\cifar, \emnistae, \emnistcr, \shakes) are smaller research datasets.
-They are representative learning tasks, but not representative population sizes for real world cross-device FL applications.
-We focus on establishing that adaptive clipping works well with 100 clients per round on these tasks in the regime where the noise is at a level such that utility is just beginning to degrade.
-Under the assumption that a larger population were available, one could increase the number of clients per round and increase the level of noise to achieve comparable utility with high privacy.
+Two of the tasks derived from Stack Overflow data (\sonwp and \solr) are ideal for DP research due to the very high number of users (342k) making it possible to train models with good user-level privacy without sacrificing accuracy.
+The other four tasks (\cifar, \emnistae, \emnistcr, \shakes) are representative learning tasks, but not representative population sizes for real world cross-device FL applications.
+Therefore we focus on establishing that adaptive clipping works well with 100 clients per round on these tasks in the regime where the noise is at a level such that utility is just beginning to degrade.
+Under the assumption that a larger population were available, one could increase $m$, $\sigma_\Delta$, and $\sigma_b$ proportionally to achieve comparable utility with high privacy.
 This should not significantly affect convergence (indeed, it might be beneficial) since the only effect is to increase the number of users in the average $\tilde{\Delta}^t$, reducing the variance.
-Table \ref{table:epsilons} shows the number of clients per round with which our experiments indicate we could achieve $(5, 10^{-9})$-DP for each dataset with acceptable model performance loss (less than $5\%$ relative to non-private training, as discussed later) if each dataset had 1M clients.\footnote{The code used for all of our experiments is publicly available at { \texttt{https://github.com/google-research/federated/tree/mas ter/differential\_privacy}}}
+Table~\ref{table:datasets} (middle) shows the number of clients per round with which our experiments indicate we could achieve $(5, n^{-1.1})$-DP for each dataset with acceptable model performance loss (less than $5\%$ relative to non-private training, as discussed later) if each dataset had $n=10^6$ clients, using RDP composition with fixed-size subsampling~\citep{wang2019subsampled}.\footnote{The code used for all of our experiments is publicly available at \texttt{https://github.com/google- \\research/federated/blob/master/differential\_privacy/run\_federated.py}. }